2 Torrance officers plead not guilty for fatal 2018 shooting of Christopher DeAndre Mitchell

 Two Torrance police officers have pleaded not guilty over the 2018 fatal shooting of 23-year-old Christopher DeAndre Mitchell.

+"It's been a long time coming," said Mitchell's mother Sherilyn Haynes.
+"It's been a rough journey.
+My heart, my soul is deeply hurting so bad."

-More than three years after the District Attorney's Office initially declined to file charges against them, the indictment charges were issued last Thursday as District Attorney George Gascon reopened the investigation after he took office.
+More than four years after the District Attorney's Office initially declined to file charges against them, the indictment charges were issued last Thursday as District Attorney George Gascón reopened the investigation after he took office.
+Gascón vowed during his campaign to take a closer look at law enforcement shootings.

+"Clearly there's nothing that can be done to heal the pain for those who love and care for Christopher but I hope this can," he said.

+"Hopefully god sees the same thing I see because they murdered my son," said Haynes.
+"Within 15 seconds — they gave him no chance."

 The previous District Attorney Jackie Lacey's office found that officers Anthony Chavez and Matthew Concannon, were justified in the fatality.
 This led Black Lives Matter advocates to decry the DA's defense of the officer's actions, saying Mitchell's death was unjustified and unnecessary.